aproxacs/mockHttpServer/README.md

 It is consisted of 3 parts, MockHttpRequest, mockJson, and MockHttpServer.

 #### MockHttpRequest
-MockHttpRequest comes from https://github.com/philikon/MockHttpRequest.
-Sinon is nice but seems too complicate to import.
+MockHttpRequest comes from [MockHttpRequest](https://github.com/philikon/MockHttpRequest).
+It mocks XMLHttpRequest.

 #### mockJson
-mockJSON is imported to manage response template.
+[mockJSON](http://experiments.mennovanslooten.nl/2010/mockjson/) is imported to manage response template.

 #### MockHttpServer
-MockHttpServer is the mock server, similar to sinon.js FakeServer.
-It provides an interface to register mock request and respnse, and turn on/off the server.
-And if a mathed request comes, it responds appropriate headers and template.
+MockHttpServer provides an interface to register mockRequest/mockResponse, set access token, and turn on/off the server.
+When the sever is on, it intercepts XHR requests, works as a fake server.

 ## Test
-Tests were written using jasmine.(http://pivotal.github.io/jasmine/) To run spec, run `spec_runner.html` file with the browser.
+Tests were written using [jasmine](http://pivotal.github.io/jasmine/).
+To run spec, run `spec_runner.html` file with the browser.

 ## TODO
-- test with angular, backbone. : 2h
+- test with angular : 2h

-- documentation : 2h
 - box.net examples : 1h

-Please review my codes and let me know if I am going right.

 Thank you.